premathul/hpge-cz-detector-grade-yield-prediction/README.md

 HPGe Crystal Growth — ML Modeling Repository
 Overview

 This repository contains data preparation, machine learning, and analysis workflows developed for studying and predicting detector-grade yield in High-Purity Germanium (HPGe) crystal growth.
 All modeling, preprocessing, and training were carried out on the USD Lawrence Supercomputing Cluster under iterative experimental development.
+The codebase is actively maintained and periodically updated as new experimental data, additional features, and improved preprocessing strategies become available.
+The version used to generate the results reported in the associated manuscript corresponds to a fixed experimental configuration.
+Subsequent updates are intended to improve robustness, extend functionality, and support future data integration; therefore, minor variations in performance metrics may occur when running newer versions of the code.

 Data Description